Where to go?

 Take photos and smell the coffee!

 Wherever you decide to go, take lots of photos and smell the coffee.
 Taste the cake and breathe in those views.
-Don’t rush; it’s not a race; it’s the most amazing experience you will remember for a long time after returning home.
-When times are a bit tough, or it’s cold and raining, or, like me, you suffer from stress, then looking back on photos helps you get a bit of perspective.
+Don’t rush; it’s not a race – it’s the most fantastic experience you’ll remember for a long time after returning home.
+When times are tough, or it’s cold and raining, or, like me, you suffer from stress, looking back at photos helps you gain a bit of perspective.
 Ebiking is an adventure.